A Bike. A Disaster.

 How Will You Respond?

-The Disaster Relief Trials simulates an emergency which blocks the roads, and forces participants to use their bicycles to transport emergency supplies, critical messages, and (simulated) medicine throughout the county while traversing obstacles, such as downed trees or other barriers, rough terrain, and water crossings.
+The Disaster Relief Trials simulates an emergency which blocks the roads, and forces participants to use their bicycles to transport emergency supplies, critical messages, and (simulated) medicine throughout the county while traversing obstacles like downed trees and rough terrain.

 Beginning and ending at Thomas Jefferson Community Center, participants will ride to checkpoints throughout the County to pick up and deliver food, water, medication (simulated), and relay critical messages while traversing obstacles, including a water crossing, rough terrain, and a physical barrier.
 At each checkpoint, participants will be presented with an emergency preparedness challenge.
 Points will be rewarded to the total weight of supplies transported back to the finish, as well as completing the emergency preparedness challenges successfully.